-Chamerion angustifolium is also called Fireweed & Rosebay Willowherb.
-This is a perennial herb with reddish, smooth stems.
-Leaves are lanceolate & alternate.
-Flowers are magenta/ pink & radially symmetrical with four petals.
+Perennial herb with reddish, smooth stems.
+Leaves are lanceolate and alternate, flowers are magenta / pink and radially symmetrical with four petals.

-You know your animal the best, so you should know when something is amiss.
-Rosebay Willowherb toxicity symptoms occur within a few hours of ingestion & include digestive upset, drooling, loss of appetite, diarrhea, colic, depression, weakness, loss of coordination, stupor, paralysis of the legs & weak heart rate.
+Occur within a few hours of ingestion, digestive upset, drooling, lack of appetite, diarrhea, colic, depression, weakness, lack of coordination, stupor, paralysis of the legs, weak heart rate, death.